KOVERcjm/nodejs-openapi-server-template/express_based/README.md

   - `/middlewares` - store express middlewares like error handler
   - `app.js` - create an API server application
 - `/test` - testing programs using `Mocha` framework to test the endpoints or code unit tests

-# 3 How to use

-1. Search and replace all 'templatevalue' in this project with your project name or description.
-2. Replace all '3000' in `.env Dockerfile api.yml` with actual port number you want to use.
-3. Have fun.

 # 4 Dockerize